harrycresswell/harry/site/content/page/about.md

 description = "I’m Harry Cresswell, this is my corner of the internet where I share what I know about building websites – usually static sites – and designing UI design systems"
 +++

-If you’re here for the first time, I made this site as a place to share my experience **working as a designer** and **building things for the internet**.
+If you’re here for the first time, I made this site as a place to share my experience working as a designer and building things on the internet.

-When I can [I document my process](/articles/) and record [interesting things I’m learning](/notes/) from books, articles and various other material.
-I hope you pick up some useful lessons whilst you're here.
+I write [articles about my process, design ideas and coding](/articles/).
+I also record [interesting things I’m learning](/notes/) from books, courses and various other material in the form of notes.
+I hope you pick up some useful tips whilst you’re here.

 {{< img src="/img/about-me" type="jpg" alt="Harry Cresswell" >}}

 ## More about me

+I’m an independent UI Designer and Front-end Web Developer from London.

-I started teaching myself design and code in 2006 whilst I was studying a degree in Fine Art and Art History.
-I tried a *“real job”* in Insurance after graduating, but quit in 2010 to focus on **making websites**.
+I started teaching myself design and code in 2006 whilst studying a degree in Fine Art and Art History.
+I tried a *‘real job’* in Insurance after graduating, but quit in 2010 to focus on making websites full time.

-Right now I live between London and Hamburg where **I work remotely** with a handful of clients.
-In my free time I enjoy climbing, hiking and skiing.
-I try to meditate and practice yoga every morning.
+I currently live between London and Hamburg, where I work remotely with a handful of clients.
+In my free time I enjoy climbing, hiking and running.
+In the winter I like to ski.
+I practice meditation and yoga most mornings.

 ### Personal Projects